Koldar/aoe-rms-spoon/README.md

 # Introduction

 AOE RMS Spoon is a utility that allows you to programmatically create RMS Ageof Empires random script map files.
 To support this, it provides a small semantic analysis to help you avoid commons errors.
-Furthermore, it can actually target different age of empires version, albeit for now the only implementation ifs the latest, Definitive Edition.
+Furthermore, it can actually target different age of empires version, albeit for now the only implementation is the latest, Definitive Edition.

+The project aims to provide a **sound but not complete** algorithm to programmatically create RMS files.

 # Build